How to improve application performance over the network

 NGM06b LAN or Server Fault separate 03b

 To resolve this, we might have to do nothing more than restarting the service.
-If this was an SAS monitoring service, we might set it up to do this automatically.
+If this was a FluidOne monitoring service, we might set it up to do this automatically.

 Application Fault